klee-schoeppl/ptt-calculator/README.md

 ## PTT-Calculator

-Automated analysis of probabilistic truth table tasks for studies on reasoning under uncertainty.
+Automated analysis of probabilistic truth-table tasks for studies on reasoning under uncertainty.
 Written as research assistant on BMBF project <01UL1906X> of Dr.Dr.
 Niki Pfeifer.
 At this point, only so-called dice tasks - see the next section - have been implemented, but more general analysis is planned.

 ***
 ### Dice Task Subroutine